GenRecEdit: Adapting Model Editing for Generative Recommendation with Cold-Start Items: Experiments

 \subsubsection{Implementation Details}

 For the tokenization module, we adopt Sentence-T5~\cite{ni2021sentence} to encode each item’s title and other textual metadata into embeddings.
-We use $M=4$ codebooks, each containing $K=256$ code vectors with dimensionality $d=32$.
+Following Tiger~\citep{TIGER}, we use M=3 codebooks, each containing K=256 code vectors of dimensionality d=32.
+However, we do not append an additional token to the end of the ordered semantic codes, as doing so may disrupt the semantic coherence among the SIDs within an item and thereby increase the difficulty of editing.
 The weighting coefficient $\lambda$ in Eq.~\eqref{eq:updateW} is analyzed in our analysis experiments, and we set $\lambda \in \{3{,}000,\, 3{,}000,\, 1{,}000\}$ for the three datasets, respectively, which yields the best performance.
 We remove users from the training set who do not appear in the test set, to eliminate the confounding effects of cold-start users in evaluation. \ourname is built upon T5~\footnote{\url{https://huggingface.co/docs/transformers/en/model_doc/t5}}.
 We set the number of decoder layers to 6 and use \texttt{gated-silu} as the FFN activation, which is crucial for successful editing because the default ReLU activation can induce strong truncation, leading to low-rank key representations $k$ and, consequently, making the matrix inversion in Eq.~\eqref{eq:updateW} ill-conditioned.
 The multi-head RQ-VAE is trained for 10{,}000 epochs using the Adam optimizer~\cite{loshchilov2017decoupled} with a learning rate of $1e^{-3}$ and a batch size of 2{,}048.